Divers find head of missing journalist Kim Wall

 He denied having a saw on his vessel when Wall accompanied him, DR reported.

-Wall's headless torso washed up on an island on August 21 near Copenhagen and investigators were able to match blood in the submarine and torso to her.
-The charge sheet says Madsen cut Wall's body into pieces, punctured her torso and tied pipes to it to make it sink to the bottom of the sea.

-Madsen remains in prison while the investigation continues.
+Madsen remains in custody while the investigation continues.
 He has denied accusations that he was responsible for her death.

 The submarine was found on August 11, about 15 hours after it had departed Copenhagen.
 Madsen was rescued from the sinking vessel and brought ashore, where he was picked up by police, but there was no trace of the missing journalist.

-Note: Correction: This story has been updated to clarify that some of Wall's remains were found in a separate bag from her clothing.